 Exploring New Market Tax Credits: Projects That Qualify for Funding Opportunities

-The New Market Tax Credit (NMTC) program has supported thousands of diverse projects since its establishment in 2000, directing billions of dollars in investment capital toward economically distressed communities across America.
+The New Markets Tax Credit (NMTC) program has supported thousands of diverse projects since its inception in 2000, directing billions of dollars in investment capital toward economically distressed communities across America.
 The program’s flexibility regarding project types represents one of its most valuable characteristics, enabling Community Development Entities (CDEs) to respond to varied community needs across multiple sectors and asset classes.
-For developers, business owners, and community organizations evaluating whether NMTC financing might support their initiatives, understanding what types of projects are eligible for New Market Tax Credits funding helps identify opportunities, structure appropriate proposals, and maximize the program’s potential to catalyze transformative community development investments.
+Understanding what types of projects are eligible for NMTC funding helps developers, business owners, and community organizations identify opportunities and structure appropriate proposals.

 Manufacturing and Industrial Facilities

 Manufacturing projects represent one of the most common and successful categories of NMTC-financed developments.
-The program has supported diverse manufacturing operations including food processing facilities, advanced manufacturing plants, automotive parts suppliers, furniture manufacturers, textile operations, and specialized production facilities serving niche markets.
+The program has supported a diverse range of manufacturing operations, including food processing facilities, advanced manufacturing plants, automotive parts suppliers, furniture manufacturers, textile operations, and specialized production facilities serving niche markets.

 Healthcare and Medical Facilities

-Healthcare facilities and medical service providers have emerged as major NMTC recipients, reflecting the program’s effectiveness in addressing healthcare access gaps in underserved communities.
-Eligible healthcare projects span diverse delivery models and specializations including community health centers, federally qualified health centers (FQHCs), dental clinics, specialty care facilities, ambulatory surgery centers, behavioral health treatment facilities, and urgent care centers.
+Healthcare facilities have emerged as the primary recipients of NMTCs, reflecting the program’s effectiveness in addressing healthcare access gaps in underserved communities.
+Eligible healthcare projects encompass a diverse range of delivery models, including community health centers, federally qualified health centers (FQHCs), dental clinics, specialty care facilities, ambulatory surgery centers, behavioral health treatment facilities, and urgent care centers.

 Retail and Commercial Development

-NMTC financing for retail development supports land acquisition, building construction or rehabilitation, store fixtures and equipment, inventory financing, and tenant improvement allowances for anchor tenants.
-A grocery chain expanding into an underserved neighborhood might use NMTC capital to acquire property, construct a store building, purchase refrigeration equipment and point-of-sale systems, and stock initial inventory.
+NMTC financing for retail development supports land acquisition, building construction or rehabilitation, store fixtures and equipment, inventory financing, and tenant improvement allowances.
+A grocery chain expanding into an underserved neighborhood might use NMTC capital to acquire property, construct a store building, purchase refrigeration equipment, and stock initial inventory.
+Working with experienced CDFI organizations helps retailers navigate qualification requirements.

 Community Facilities and Nonprofit Infrastructure

-Community facilities serving educational, cultural, social service, or civic purposes qualify for NMTC financing when operated by entities meeting qualified active low-income community business (QALICB) requirements.
-Eligible community facility projects include performing arts centers, community centers offering recreation and programming, workforce development training facilities, childcare centers, after-school program facilities, museums, libraries, and facilities supporting nonprofit service delivery.
+Community facilities serving educational, cultural, social service, or civic purposes qualify for NMTC financing when operated by entities that meet the requirements of a qualified active low-income community business (QALICB).
+Eligible community facility projects include performing arts centers, community centers offering recreation and programming, workforce development training facilities, childcare centers, after-school program facilities, museums, and libraries.

 These projects often involve nonprofit operators providing essential community services without generating substantial revenues.
-NMTC financing proves particularly valuable for these organizations because the tax credit subsidy enables capital access despite limited revenue-generating capacity.
-A nonprofit workforce development organization might use NMTC capital to acquire and renovate a facility for training programs, purchase computer equipment, and establish infrastructure supporting program delivery.
+NMTC financing proves particularly valuable because the tax credit subsidy enables access to capital despite limited revenue-generating capacity.
+Projects must involve active business operations rather than passive property holding—facilities must support actual service delivery or program operations.

 Office Buildings and Commercial Real Estate

 Office projects must demonstrate clear community benefit beyond mere real estate development.
-Projects creating quality employment, housing organizations serving low-income populations, attracting businesses to underserved areas, or catalyzing broader neighborhood revitalization align well with NMTC program objectives.
-Pure speculative office development without clear community impact would struggle to attract CDE support even if meeting technical eligibility requirements.
+Projects that create quality employment opportunities, housing organizations serving low-income populations, businesses that attract to underserved areas, or initiatives that catalyze broader neighborhood revitalization align well with the NMTC program objectives.
+Examining successful NMTC projects provides insights into effective office development structures.

 Educational Facilities and Charter Schools

+Educational facilities, including charter schools, vocational training centers, early childhood education centers, and specialized academic programs, are eligible for NMTC financing.
 Charter school facilities represent substantial NMTC activity, with financing supporting property acquisition, building construction or renovation, educational technology infrastructure, library and laboratory facilities, and related improvements necessary for school operations.
-A charter school operator might use NMTC capital to purchase a building, renovate classrooms, install technology systems, and equip science laboratories.

-Understanding what types of projects are eligible for New Market Tax Credits funding in education includes recognizing that projects must involve facilities housing active educational operations.
-Buildings leased to school operators, facilities owned by educational organizations, or properties developed specifically for educational use all potentially qualify depending on structure and QALICB status.
+Projects must involve facilities housing active educational operations.
+Buildings leased to school operators, facilities owned by academic organizations, or properties explicitly developed for educational use all potentially qualify, depending on structure and QALICB status.

 Hotel and Hospitality Development

-Hotel projects in economically distressed areas qualify for NMTC financing when they demonstrate community economic development benefits.
-Eligible hotel projects include limited-service and select-service hotels serving business travelers, convention or conference center hotels supporting economic development, destination hotels catalyzing tourism development, and hospitality facilities supporting broader revitalization strategies.
+Hotel projects in economically distressed areas qualify when they demonstrate community economic development benefits.
+Eligible hotel projects include limited-service and select-service hotels serving business travelers, convention or conference center hotels that support economic development, and hospitality facilities that support broader revitalization strategies.

 Hotels must demonstrate clear employment benefits, neighborhood revitalization potential, or economic development catalysis to attract NMTC support.
-Projects creating quality jobs, paying living wages, providing benefits, and supporting local economic activity align with program objectives.
-Luxury hotels or resorts primarily serving affluent travelers would face challenges securing NMTC financing even if technically located in qualifying census tracts.
+Projects that create quality jobs, pay living wages, provide benefits, and support local economic activity align with program objectives.

 Mixed-Use and Comprehensive Development